MileHacker Logo

 Nature Lovers:

-Plitvice Lakes National Park (Croatia's other iconic waterfall park, an UNESCO site) offers a different but equally stunning natural experience, with interconnected lakes and unique travertine formations.
+Plitvice Lakes National Park (Croatia's other iconic waterfall of the park, an UNESCO site) offers a different but equally stunning natural experience, with interconnected lakes and unique travertine formations.
 It forms a distinct complement to Krka.

 Island Hopping: